jurgen-kluft/go-sensor-server/README.md

     Note: Since there will be mostly large runs of 0 bits, applying (snappy) compression would reduce this to about ~300 KB.
 ```

+Note: That is ~300KB for one year, for one motion sensor